CMF: connecting industry, audience, research and policy. Ensuring diversity and choice in UK kids’ media.

 A celebratory reunion for everyone involved in the iconic and groundbreaking pre-school programme.

 If you worked on the programme, in font of or behind the camera (or in any other capacity) this is a great chance to meet old colleagues.

 The Children’s Media Yearbook 2013 is available in print, for Kindle or to download

 Packed with articles on the creation, distribution, regulation and study of kids’ content on all platforms, the Yearbook is a snapshot of the issues, news and trends of the last twelve months, and a look at the year ahead.
 It’s the must-have manual of the kids’ media scene.

-- For many children, film, television and games are their primary experience of narrative and a rich resource for their imaginative development.
+- For many children, film, television and games are their primary experience of narrative and a rich resource for imaginative development.

 - Media made for children is a force for good – usually when it is well-funded, well-produced well-regulated and backed by relevant and rigorous research.